 The project is administered by Hanaholmen and the partners include University of Tallinn, University of Latvia and Stockholm University (Stockholm Resilience Center).
 In addition, the project group consists of members from collaborative partners such as Aalto University, University of Helsinki and the Urban Academy Network.

-The project is funded by Nordplus Horizontal during 2019-2021 and the course is arranged in Tallinn in 2019, in Riga in 2010 and in Stockholm in 2021.
+The project is funded by Nordplus Horizontal during 2019-2021 and the course is arranged in Tallinn, in Riga and in Stockholm.
 The project supports sustainable travelling and emphasizes travelling by train and/or ferry.